We are committed to finding a cure for Inflammatory Bowel Disease.

 Peer-review sits at the heart of our research policy.
 This means that we expect the research we fund to be published and fully reviewed by experts in high impact medical research journals.
 This is a research funding standard across all members of AMRC, and Crohn’s and Colitis UK has been awarded an AMRC certificate of good practice for our peer review procedures.

-A priority for our new Research Strategy and Funding Committee (see below) will be to develop robust outcome measures to assess the long-term impact of the research we fund.
+A priority for our Research Strategy and Funding Committee (see below) will be to develop robust outcome measures to assess the long-term impact of the research we fund.

 In Crohn's Disease, there is an ongoing debate about the possible role of mycobacterium avium subspecies paratuberculosis (MAP) in causing the condition and whether treatments should be developed on that basis.
 Understandably, the research has been attracting a great deal of attention since we first funded work in this area in 2006.
 Our position on MAP is that it may be responsible for Crohn's in humans, but this has not yet been proven.
 However, we welcome applications for funding for research in this area as in all others, and our research panel is keenly interested in the developments.